streamanalyze/sa.documentation/README.md

   set hobbies(:eve) = hobbies(:sam);
 will update Eve's all hobbies to be the same a Sam's hobbies.

-Not every function is updatable.
-Amos II defines a function to be updatable if it is a stored function, or if it is derived from a single updatable function without a join that includes all arguments.
+Not every function is updatable. sa.amos defines a function to be updatable if it is a stored function, or if it is derived from a single updatable function without a join that includes all arguments.
 In particular inverses to stored functions are updatable.
 For example, the following function is updatable: create function marriedto(Person p) -> Person q as select q where married(p,q);
 The user can declare explicit update rules for derived functions making also non-updatable functions updatable.